-It’s no secret that I’m a huge yoga fan, but just like with everything else the practice can become repetitive after a while.
-Sure, I could change the style of yoga that I do (which I might actually end up trying before the winter is out), but I’d rather find a way to expand and further challenge myself with the practice I’m doing now.
+It’s no secret that I’m a huge yoga fan, but just like with everything else, the practice can become repetitive after a while.
+Sure, I could change my yoga style (which I might end up trying before the winter is out), but I’d rather find a way to expand and further challenge myself with the practice I’m doing now.
 I started to see pictures popping up on my Facebook wall of friends doing yoga on paddle boards (I’ve wanted to try paddle boarding for a while, but I never even considered doing yoga on one).

-Some further research was definitely needed.
-A few private messages and a bunch of different Google searches later, I think I found exactly what I’ve been searching for – It’s called stand up paddle board – or SUP – yoga, and it’s a brilliant concept.
+Some further research was needed.
+After a few private messages and a bunch of different Google searches later, I think I found exactly what I’ve been searching for.
+It’s called stand-up paddle board or SUP yoga, and it’s a brilliant concept.